Antoino0704/Arduino-vending-machine/CIRCUIT SIMULATION/README.txt

-download otherwise you don't see the photos correctly
+download otherwise you don't see the photo correctly